brittanystoroz/recroom/docs-guide/07 - Manifest and Permissions.md

 Though not required, the `installs_allowed_from` field will let us specify where users can initiate an installation of our application from.
 If this field is left blank, or an array containing `["*"]` is specified, installations are allowed from any site.
 Specifying an empty array `[]` will prevent all installations from any site.

 ## Application Types
-The `type` and `permissions` fields are both important to ensure your application has access to the APIs it needs.
+The `type` and `permissions` fields are both important to ensure your application has access to the WebAPIs it needs.
+WebAPIs allow your app to access mobile device hardware and data, and will be explained further in the following chapter.

 Different types of apps grant access to varying levels of permissions.
-If you are specifying permissions for your application, the type of application must coincide accordingly.
+If you are going to be requesting permissions for your application to access WebAPIs, the type of application must coincide accordingly.
 The following type values affect permissions accordingly:

 `web`: grants least access to WebAPIs, used for apps that do not require any special permissions
 `privileged`: greater access to WebAPIs that are available for developers to use when set in the `permissions` field of the app manifest